renato76/sei-project-4/README.md

 Another main challenge was when working on the frontend in React, getting the data across to back end in the correct format exactly as setout on the backend.
 This was a great learning curve in understanding error messages and providing the correct code to fix them.

-The main thing I learned from these was to take a systematic approach and aso use pseudo code to write out each step of the solution.
+The main thing I learned from these was to take a systematic approach and also use pseudo code to write out each step of the solution.

 <br/>